tel8618217223380/mollify/trunk/mollify/ReadMe.txt

 2) Copy extracted directories into your web server root directory

-3) Modify "configuration.php" under directory "mollify", for further instructions see chapter 2.
+3) Create configuration file "configuration.php" under directory "mollify", for further instructions see chapter 2.

 4) You are ready to go.
 Open address http://your.host.name/mollify to access your files.